 The University derives a substantial portion of its revenues from student financial aid received by its students under the Title IV programs administered by the Department of Education pursuant to the Higher Education Act.
 To continue to participate in the student financial aid programs the University must comply with the regulations promulgated under the Higher Education Act.
 The regulations restrict the proportion of cash receipts for tuition and fees from eligible programs to not more than 90 percent from Title IV programs (the "90/10 revenue test").
-If an institution fails to satisfy the test for one year, its participate in Title IV programs is lost for at least two fiscal years.
+If an institution fails to satisfy the test for one year, its participation status becomes provisional for two consecutive fiscal years.
 If the test is not satisfied for two consecutive years, eligibility to participate in Title IV programs is lost for at least two fiscal years.
 Using the Department of Education's cash-basis, regulatory formula under the 90/10 Rule as currently in effect, for its 2014, 2013, and 2012 fiscal years, the University derived 76.5%, 78.5%, and 80.3%, respectively, for its 90/10 revenue from Title IV program funds.